AdaCore/spark2014/docs/lrm/source/statements.rst

 .. todo:: Need to consider further the support for iterators and whether
           the application of constant iterators could be supported.
-          To be completed in Milestone.4 version of this document.

 .. _loop_invariants: